Pregnancy Testing

 There are two main methods for pregnancy testing:

 • Manual (rectal) examination of the cow’s reproductive tract which is carried out by an experienced operator using manual palpation and/or an ultrasound probe.
 Pregnancy testing with foetal aging helps predict the next calving date with some accuracy.
 You can use this information to identify dry-off dates more accurately for individual cows and provide a 60-day dry period.
-Foetal aging is currently only possible using manual (rectal) pregnancy testing by an experienced operator and most accurate when cows are between five and 15 weeks pregnant.
+Foetal aging is currently only possible using rectal pregnancy testing (either manually or using an ultrasound) by an experienced operator and most accurate when cows are between five and 15 weeks pregnant.

 • Laboratory testing of a sample of milk or blood is obtained from the cow to determine the level of specific proteins or hormones associated with pregnancy.